salaam7860/jenkins-one-shot/README.md

 - Open the Jenkins configuration file in a text editor:
   ```
+  # Stop the service
+  sudo systemctl stop jenkins

+  # Edit the file.
   sudo vi /etc/default/jenkins
   ```
 - Look for the HTTP_PORT variable and change its value to Any: